Skip to content

 {entity.state}Current entity state string

-{entity.attributes.NAME}Any entity attribute
+{entity.attributes.NAME}Any entity attribute by name

 {theme:token.path}Theme token value — see Themes